-As the Village completed the year, its governmental funds (as presented in the balance sheet on page 12) reported a combined fund balance of \$839,864, increasing by \$270,479.
+As the Village completed the year, its governmental funds (as presented in the balance sheet on page 12) reported a combined fund balance of \$866,270, decreasing by \$26,406.

-Village revenues increased mainly due to the receipt of ARPA funding of \$150,753.
-Village expenditures were more this year, increasing by \$39,000.
-This increase was due to an increase in salaries and related expenses for the general government.
+Village revenues decreased mainly due to not receiving as many grants this fiscal year, compared to last year.
+Village expenditures were more this year, increasing by approximately \$45,000.
+This increase was due to an increase in capital outlay expense and salaries and related expenses for the general government.

-Proprietary funds - The Village's proprietary fund statements provide the same type of information found in the government-wide financial statements, but in more detail.
+Proprietary funds - The Village's proprietary fund statements provide the same type of information as found in the government-wide financial statements, but in more detail.